Behavioral Targeting Examples

-An example of behavioral targeting would be if a consumer repeatedly visited a web page with reviews of kitchen blenders or searched for kitchen blenders, then visited a kitchen blender company website.
-This clearly indicates an interest in buying a kitchen blender.
-By targeting advertising about this exact product or range of products significantly increases the consumer’s chance of purchasing – See more Behavioral Targeting Examples here.
+An example of behavioral targeting would be if a consumer repeatedly visited a web page with reviews of thermometers for home use or searched for thermometers, then visited a thermometers manufacturers website.
+This clearly indicates an interest in buying a thermometers.
+By targeting advertising about this exact product or range of products significantly increases the consumer’s chance of purchasing.

 When combined with some of our existing campaign targeting options, behavioral targeting allows you to reach your target consumer, cost effectively compared to other advertising mediums.
 Native ad specs and behavioral targeting are essential tools for advertisers seeking to create more engaging, effective advertising campaigns in the digital age.
 Native advertising can be used with behavioral targeting to achieve better results.
 Native advertising examples show how it can be used with behavioral targeting.